 Thiruvanaikaval, also known as Thiruvanaikoil, is a peaceful, quaint and unspoiled town situated in the Indian state of Tamil Nadu.
 This small suburb is located on the northern bank of the river Kaveri and lies very close to the Srirangam Island, which is a river island.
 One of the towns in the island, Srirangam is a renowned place of pilgrimage for the Hindus.

-Thiruvanaikaval is a popular destination among the devotees of Lord Shiva because of the Jambukeshwarar Temple that is located here.
-Lord Jambukeshwarar is one of the avatars of Lord Shiva.
-In this temple, the god is worshipped along with the goddess Sree Akhilandeswari.
+Thiruvanaikaval is a popular destination amongst the devotees of Lord Shiva because of the Jambukeswarar Temple that is located here.
+Lord Jambukeswarar is one of the avatars of Lord Shiva.
+In this temple, the god is worshipped along with Goddess Sri Akhilandeswari.

-Within the premises of the temple is the Panchabhoothasthalam, that is a tank of holy water.
+Within the premises of the temple is the Pancha Bootha Sthalam, that is a tank of holy water.
 It is believed that bathing with this holy water will wash off your bodily as well as spiritual sins and help you achieve moksha or salvation.
-In fact, the Shiva linga in the temple also has a source of fresh water situated beneath it.
+In fact, the Shivalinga in the temple also has a source of freshwater situated beneath it.

 Thiruvanaikaval can be reached by air, train and road.